karunakarrao/DevOps/git/Git.md

     $ git stash pop 		--> to revert the stash.
     $ git stash list    	--> list all the stashed files
     $ git stash show stash-id   --> to see the change in that stash-id
-    $ git statsh pop stash-id   --> to unstash the changes uisng stash-id
+    $ git statsh pop stash-id   --> to unstash a  specific stash-id

 reflog:
 -----------------------------------------
-even afterr hard reset also we can revert the deleted changes. use the reflog.
+even afterr hard reset also we can revert the deleted changes. use the reflog. its the mother of all git logs.

     $ git reflog
     $ git reset --hard reflog-id